FrankieNButtons/TorchWrapper/README.md

-# ModuleWarpper
+# TorchWarpper
-a performance evaluating wrapper for Python modules
+a performance evaluating wrapper for Python module torch.